Despite our best efforts, many of us have previously missed a flight, wreaking havoc on our travel plans.

 Will You Be Charged If You Miss Your Flight?

-If you miss a flight, you are unlikely to be charged a fee unless you have a habit of doing so.
+You are unlikely to be charged it you miss your flight, unless you have a habit of doing so.

 The worst that will happen is that you may lose the entire value of your ticket.